saipreethika12/CO-24_Binary_Nexus/README.md

 3. Execute programs and observe the output statistics including stalls and IPC.
 4. Evaluate the performance of different configurations and branch prediction strategies.

 ---

-To extend the README for Phase 3, we'll include the new features and requirements as follows:

----